A grown woman poses as an 11-year-old girl to buy a half-fare train ticket. And everyone tries to fuck her.

 Who are we meant to be rooting for?
 The child molesters, or the person who is leading on the child molesters by continuing the ruse of being an 11-year-old?

 Susan flees eventually, after being discovered by Kirby’s fiancé – and Kirby, who still believes she’s 11, tracks her to her home!
 What’s the matter with you, man?!
 Do we need to remind you of the jail time for statutory rape?!
 On the pretense of bringing Susan a parting gift from Lucy, he visits her “mother” – which is Susan actually dressed as her mother, telling him Susan is not home.

-All the time she was with the Major, Susan wanted to jump his bones, but not only did he have a fiancé, Susan had her ruse.
+All the time she was with the Major, Susan wanted to jump his bones, but not only did he have a fiancé, Susan had to continue her ruse.
 (At the cadet school, there was really no need to continue the ruse anyway!)
 When Susan tried to meet the Major as herself at the school, she was told off by the fiancé.
 Now, she’s trying to discern from him whether he is, in fact, attracted to an 11-year-old girl over his fiancé, in order to make her ultimate decision to meet him at the train station before he boards the train out of her life forever.